 Want to learn all about telling time in Korean?
 You came to the right place!
 No Korean learning plan is complete without knowing the time.

 Getting started with numbers

-In order to tell time in Korean, you need to know a bit about numbers in Korean.
-Korean has two number systems, and both are used when talking about time.
-We have a great blog post all about Korean numbers so study up on that if you’re interested.
+To tell the time in Korean, you need to know a bit about numbers in Korean.
+There are two number systems used, and both are used when telling the time in South Korea.
+We have a great blog post about Korean numbers, so study that if you’re interested.

 For now, you can reference this chart: